minprog/cs50x-1718-1819/problems/hangman/hangman.md

 ### 2. Testing the `Lexicon`

 Below the `Lexicon` class, you might insert a little bit of code that tests if the class is working correctly.
 For example, try to get words of length 8 and see if the result seems reasonable.
+Start Python *interactively* using:

+	python -i hangman.md

+which will load your hangman program, and then at the Python prompt you can enter test commands:

 	lex = Lexicon()
 	words = lex.get_words(8)